 The College is open to assist you both virtually and at some select physical locations.
 Remote learning will continue through the summer and fall sessions.
 A small number of hybrid classes are offered with limited class meetings on campus and other work assigned online.
 Visit dccc.edu/coronavirus for more information.

-Human Resource Management, Certificate
+Human Resource Management, Certificate of Competency

-According to the 21st Century Report published by Columbia University, human resource management is the second most important indispensable component of corporate performance and competitive advantage today.
-(The first is strategic planning in which human resource management plays a vital role.)
-Today's rapidly changing business environment is forcing organizations to face many challenges such as workforce diversity, downsizing, shortages of skilled workers in the service industry, and the evolving roles of work and families.
+According to the 21st Century Report published by Columbia University, human resource management is the second most import indispensable component of corporate performance and competitive advantage today. (the first is strategic planning in which human resource management plays a vital role.)
+Today’s rapidly changing business environment is forcing organizations to face many challenges such as workforce diversity, downsizing, shortages of skilled workers in the service industry, and the evolving roles of work and families.
 The ability to manage people and processes is essential for successful careers in all levels and types of organizations.
-Organizations realize that to be successful in today's complex business environment, they must have productive, motivated people.
-This program provides students with the theories, principles and skills necessary to find, develop and motivate today's excellent workforce.
+Organizations realize that to be successful in today’s complex business environment, they must have productive, motivated people.
+This program provides students with theories, principles, and skills necessary to find, develop and motivate today’s excellent workforce.